Skip to Content

 Cruise Directors are Responsible For Safety and Security

-The cruise director has a big role to play when it comes to safety and security.
 They need to be constantly kept up to date with regulations and rules so the job includes quite a few meetings!

-Cruise Directors Spend a Lot of Time Planning Pre Cruise
+Cruise Directors Spend a Lot of Time Planning Pre-cruise

 We plan the cruises about a month before.
 There’s still flexibility to change things but we have a nice structure so we know roughly what is happening and what people need to prepare for.
-For example, big events like in America the super bowl require a lot of pre-planning.
+For example, big events in America – like the Super Bowl require a lot of pre-planning.

 Are There Cruise Directors on River Cruise Ships?

-On most river cruise lines you will find a person who has a role similar to that of a cruise director.
-They’re not always called a ‘cruise director’ but will usually perform similar tasks.
+On most river cruise lines you will find a person who has a role similar to that of a Cruise Director.
+They’re not always called a ‘Cruise Director’ but will usually perform similar tasks.

-On a river cruise, the cruise director may be supported by a small entertainment team or 1 or 2 other staff members.
+On a river cruise, the Cruise Director may be supported by a small entertainment team or 1 or 2 other staff members.

-Cruise directors on river cruises will oversee the entire cruise operation and will be available to answer passengers’ questions at almost any time.
+Cruise Directors on river cruises will oversee the entire cruise operation and will be available to answer passengers’ questions at almost any time.

-Unlike ocean ships, there aren’t really any staff areas on river cruise ships, which means that the cruise director is almost always available to passengers.
+Unlike ocean ships, there aren’t really any staff areas on river cruise ships, which means that the Cruise Director is almost always available to passengers.

 How do You Become a Cruise Director?

-Working in industries such as hospitality, tourism, business, and management is always useful.
-Some cruise directors will come from land-based jobs in hotels/restaurants before transferring into the cruise industry.
+Some Cruise Directors will come from land-based jobs in hotels/restaurants before transferring into the cruise industry.

-Cruise directors work long hours and are away from home for months at a time so it is essential that any potential cruise directors are used to this way of life.
-This is the reason why most cruise directors are recruited from within.
+Cruise Directors work long hours and are away from home for months at a time so any potential Cruise Directors must be used to this way of life.

 Cruise Director Costa Cruises